 And depending on which type you belong, there are several strategies, that you can use to make money with BuddyPress.

 WordPress plugins ecosystem is so big, that you can find almost everything, from broad solutions like e-commerce and caching, to more specific like forms, real-estate, and cooking.
 Each plugin, when developed in a proper manner, can be extended.
-Ability to extend is actually a DNA of WordPress, and almost all plugin authors aim to develop such a software, that will allow others to improve upon it.
+The ability to extend is actually a DNA of WordPress, and almost all plugin authors aim to develop such a software, that will allow others to improve upon it.

 BuddyPress is very flexible with all its actions and filters, you can modify a ton of things inside its default components: